lokeshrg/device-sharing-app/device-app-backend/README.md

 /allDevices : to list some 10 devices /detail/{name}/{brand}/{position} : to get details about a device for a given brand and name, position is internally used to retrieve specific details from fono api as documentation on fono api is not clear about retrieving device info
 [this has to based on trial and error to get the right device for a choice]

+## Note:
+As dependencies are being removed here, run gradle assemble to get dependencies into your local build folder